 It is easy for some of us to be told what to think and how to think and not spend the time finding our own individual values and ethical principles.
-This was me, for years, within Christian Faith Center as a child and at Christ Church Kirkland (CCK) as a young adult.
+This was the case for me, for many years, within Christian Faith Center as a child and at Christ Church Kirkland (CCK) as a young adult.

 The nature of any organization is built on a system of shared beliefs and so it seems “normal” that anyone looking to belong to a specific organization will adopt the same values.

 Moral influence and beliefs can come from many places; our parents teaching, our spouse/partner opinions, the culture within our church, social norms within our jobs, and through friends or media.
 Influence is everywhere, and motivations behind these influences can come for a variety of reasons…power, money, control, revolution, equality, justice, liberty, good and evil.
-The thing is, all of my influences were wrapped up in church.
-My parents and sisters were in church, my friends were in church, I went to christian schools, I worked for people in my church, I only read christian books and only listened to christian music.
-I was isolated and taught only christian world view.
+The thing is, all of my influences were wrapped up in the church.
+My parents and sisters were in church, my friends were in church, I went to Christian schools, I worked for people in my church, I only read Christian books and only listened to christian music.
+I was isolated and taught only the Christian world view.